 The Rural Municipality of Piney is expansive, covering over 600,000 acres of land.
 The urban areas are geographically spread throughout the Municipality.
 Currently there are no developed trails in any community.
-The trail plan starts with small trails in six communities, the plan then proposes building on the smaller trails to create a larger trail system within the community.
+The trail plan starts with small trails in seven communities, the plan then proposes adding onto the smaller trails to create a larger trail system within the community.
 The plan culminates with the long-term goal of merging all the trails into one larger regional context that connects each community with Provincial Parks, Provincial Forests, other communities and adjacent municipalities.
 Feedback during the consultation process identified a desire for each community to have walking paths, then to build on the paths and then eventually connect the paths on a larger regional scale.
-Therefore, each of the six communities has a short- and medium-term goal.
+Therefore, each of the seven communities has a short- and medium-term goal.
 The long-term goal will link all the community trails into a larger regional context.
+The proposed trail routes were identified in the public consultation process.
+They are intended to reflect the needs of the community.
+The exact locations of the trails may differ from what is shown as needs change over time, or when it is more economically feasible to alter the route.